ljlamarche/volumetric_interp_ML/README.md

 # volumetric_interp_ML
 Artificial neural network model for volumetric interpolation.
+This is designed to be used with data from the Advanced Modular Incoherent Scatter Radars (AMISR).

 # How to use.
 1. Open the model.py file.